nalexn/ViewInspector/guide.md

 }
 ```

-Just like with the custom views, in order to inspect a custom `ViewModifier` extend it to conform to `Inspectable` protocol in the tests scope.
+Just like with the custom views, in order to inspect a custom `MyViewModifier` extend it to conform to the  `Inspectable` protocol in the test's scope.

 ```swift
 extension MyViewModifier: Inspectable { }